Do you have a new class of sales development reps starting soon?

 If so, you're probably thinking about how to train them and conduct effective coaching.
 While it might seem like a hassle to spend a lot of time on training, it's crucial to prioritize.

 Did you know that most SDRs require 4.1 months to fully ramp?
 That's why training is so important for your sales team.
 Creating a successful SDR training program helps ease the onboarding process for your new employees.

-How to Train your SDR Team
+How to Train Your SDR Team

 - Use a sales training template.